yoolab/i18n-conf/README.md

 Remove the currently persisted language.

-#### I18NConf.reset()
+#### I18NConf.reset(full)

-Reset I18NConf configuration to its default configuration: includes removing persisted language and onLanguageChange/onConfigure hooks.
+Reset I18NConf configuration to its default configuration.
+By passing ```true``` as argument will also remove persisted language and onLanguageChange/onConfigure hooks (use with caution with this option as it may break other package hooks).

 #### I18NConf.isLanguageSupported(lang, exactMatch)